rrlove/git-stone-soup/_episodes/06-ignore.md

 - "The `.gitignore` file tells Git what files to ignore."
 ---

-What if we have files that we do not want Git to track for us?
+What if we have files that we don't want Git to track for us?
 These could be backup files created by our editor, or intermediate files created during data analysis.

-Our guac recipe has a "secret ingredient" that we don't want anyone to know about.
+In collecting stone soup recipes from around the world, we come up with a lot of duplicates.
-Our first thought is to hide it among lots of similar files, so we do this:
+In particular, we find a lot where the only ingredients added are carrots and potatoes:

 ~~~
-$ cd guac
+$ cd stonesoup
-$ touch secret_sauce_1.txt secret_sauce_2.txt secret_sauce_3.txt secret_sauce_4.txt
+$ touch carrots_and_potatoes_v1.txt carrots_and_potatoes_v2.txt carrots_and_potatoes_v3.txt carrots_and_potatoes.txt
 ~~~
 {: .bash}